 \section{One-Round Color Reduction}

-The objective of this section is to show the following theorem \oneRoundTight*
+The objective of this section is to show the following theorem. \oneRoundTight*

 In addition to the values for $k$ that are stated in \Cref{sec:intro} ($k=1,2,3,4$) note that one requires $5\Delta-10$ input colors to reduce $5$ colors, and $6\Delta-18$ input colors to reduce $6$ colors.
-The proof is split into two lemmas, in \Cref{lem:colorReduction} we provide a one-round color reduction algorithm, and in \Cref{lem:oneRoundLB} we show that the algorithm is tight up to each single color.
+The proof is split into two lemmas.
+In \Cref{lem:colorReduction}, we provide a $1$-round color reduction algorithm, and in \Cref{lem:oneRoundLB} we show that the algorithm is tight up to each single color.
 For a function $f:V\rightarrow [m]$ and a set $S\subseteq V$ we denote $f(S)=\{f(v)\mid v\in S\}$.
 For a node $v\in V$ of a given graph $G=(V,E)$ we denote the set of its neighbors by $N(v)$.

-The following result reduces more colors than the one-round algorithms in \cite{KuhnW06,SzegedyV93}. \begin{lemma}[Color Reduction] For an integer $1\leq k\leq \Delta/2+3/2$ there is a one-round color reduction procedure from $m\geq k(\Delta-k+3)$ to $k(\Delta-k+2)$ (reduces $k$ colors). \end{lemma} The intuitive idea of the algorithm is that only vertices with one of the $k$ largest color classes change their color.
+The following result reduces more colors than the $1$-round algorithms in \cite{KuhnW06,SzegedyV93}. \begin{lemma}[Color Reduction] For an integer $1\leq k\leq \frac{\Delta}{2}+\frac{3}{2}$ there is a $1$-round color reduction procedure from $m\geq k(\Delta-k+3)$ to $k(\Delta-k+2)$ (reduces $k$ colors). \end{lemma} The intuitive idea of the algorithm is that only vertices in the $k$ largest color classes change their color.
 Each of these \emph{recoloring colors} has its own small hardcoded output color regime from which it can pick a \emph{free color}.
 However, the size of the regime is smaller than $\Delta$ and it might be that all of its colors are blocked by neighbors that do not recolor themselves.
-But this implies that there are some recoloring colors that do not appear in the node's neighborhood and it can steal colors from those recoloring color's regimes to gain the desired freedom. \begin{proof}[Proof of \Cref{lem:colorReduction}] We may assume that $m=k(\Delta-k+3)$ is the number of input colors as for $m'\geq m$ input colors, one can leave $m'-m$ colors unchanged and apply the algorithm to the remaining $m$ colors.
-Let $\ell=k(\Delta-k+2)\geq \Delta+1$ the number of (desired) output colors, $\phi:V\rightarrow [m]$ the input coloring and $\psi:V\rightarrow [\ell]$ the to be computed output coloring.
+But this implies that there are some recoloring colors that do not appear in the node's neighborhood and it can steal colors from those recoloring color's regimes to gain the desired freedom (one stolen color per regime).